 Fish is rich in protein and omega-3 fatty acids that improve hair health.
 A study published in the International Journal of Molecular Science showed that fish oil from mackerel stimulated dermal papilla cells and promoted hair growth by activating the anagen (growth phase of hair cycle) pathways (17).

 Another study showed that fish oil supplementation rich in omega-3 fatty acids promotes hair growth and reduces thinning of hair (18).

 5. Lean Beef

 A lean cut of beef is rich in iron, zinc, selenium, vitamins, and biologically useful proteins that promote healthy hair growth and reduce hair loss (19), (2).
 A study published in the Journal of Korean Medical Science showed an inverse relationship between iron deficiency and hair loss (20).
-Deficiency of vitamins and minerals can also result in non-scarring alopecia or hair loss (21).
+A deficiency of vitamins and minerals can also result in non-scarring alopecia or hair loss (21).

 Healthy Fats – Key Nutrients To Hair Growth